 If your growing anything larger than micro-greens or lettuce, make sure you combine your NFT system with a type of plant support - Nets work well in tents and they have the added bonus of making your crop more uniform which should increase yields because all plants will receive the same amount of light.
 We also recommend the use of a form of peroxide in your reservoir to keep it sterile and reduce the likelihood of infectious diseases.

-If you’re unsure of the exact requirements for your space or plant type, get in touch with our specialist team who can advise you on the best NFT system for your budget.
+If you’re unsure of the exact requirements for your space or plant type, email us or call our specialist team on 0800 085 7995 who can advise you on the best NFT system for your budget.